Do you have an escape plan?

 - If your clothes catch fire: STOP, DROP, COVER and ROLL until the flames are extinguished.

 Security bars require special precautions.
 Security bars can trap you in a fire.
 Windows and doors with security bars must have quick release devices to allow them to be opened immediately.

 - Draw a floor plan of your home.

-- Draw your escape plan on paper and discuss your escape plan with other occupants.
+- Plan, draw and discuss your escape plan with other occupants.
 Download and print your grid (PDF)

 - Make sure that windows and screens can be easily opened.